atan009/vimrc/README.md

 :Gstatus | git status
 :Gwrite	| git add <filename>
 :Gcommit | git commit
+:Gpush | git push
 :Gblame	| git blame
 :Gmove | git mv
 :Ggrep | git grep
 :Gread | git checkout --<filename>

-The gif belows demonstrates how to check the status using :Gstatus, add README.md using :Gwrite, commit the file using :Gcommit, and push the file github repo using :Gpush.
+The gif belows demonstrates how to check the status using :Gstatus, add README.md using :Gwrite, commit the file using :Gcommit, and push the file to github repo using :Gpush.

 ![fugitive](http://imgur.com/Vqxu02C.gif)

-For more explanation on `Fugitive`, go to [Github tpope/vim-fugitive] (https://github.com/tpope/vim-fugitive)
+For more explanation on Fugitive, go to [Github tpope/vim-fugitive] (https://github.com/tpope/vim-fugitive)

 ###Plugin #2 - Syntastic:
 ---------------------------
 Syntastic is a plugin which will save all programmers time.
-It detects for syntax errors BEFORE you even compile.
-As all programmers know, these errors happen by mistake all the time and can be annoying after receiving those thousands of other logic errors.
-A highly recommended plugin for anyone who hates searching through their code for one syntax error.
-Errors are identified only after everytime the file is saved.
+It detects syntax errors BEFORE you even compile.
+As all programmers know, these errors happen by mistake all the time and can be annoying.
+This is a highly recommended plugin for anyone who hates searching through their code for one syntax error.

+Syntastic identifies errors after everytime a file is saved.
 When highlighting a line of error, the error will be displayed at the bottom of the terminal.
 A line of error will be show with `>>` next to it.

 ![Syntastic](http://i.imgur.com/xSCqoat.gif)